akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ### Home with a prize

+I’ll now compile the full Chapter 12 with all agreed revisions, incorporating the bridge from Chapter 11, the blessing scene, and the final contemplation you’ve approved.

+---

+## Chapter 12 – The Blessing (Complete)

-The door closed behind her with a soft thud.
+The door closed behind her with a dull thud.
 The hall was dim after the fading daylight, the air thick with woodsmoke and the scent of old herbs.
 For a moment she stood just inside, her back against the oak, letting her eyes adjust.

 The basket was heavy on her arm.
 She set it down.
 Goosie stirred but did not emerge.